A7med23/obsidian-sync/Minecraft/ATM9.md

 - automate vanilla bees to get honeycombs and honey (or use MA for honey)
 - shift right with the sturdy beecage when placing them down to gaurantee they plop into the nest
 - can use a feeding slap for aesthetics
+- get a bunch of kamikaze bees for the high productivity trait